 And it’s allllll ready in UNDER 30 minutes.

 Spoiler alert: this chicken dinner is a WINNER.

 Friends, carrot noodles.
-Have you tried spiralizing a carrot yet?
+The days of normal carrots, like in the cumin roasted carrots are over because have you tried spiralizing a carrot yet?
 Or are you the kind of person that has become obsessed with things like vegan coconut curry with sweet potato noodles or gluten free mac and cheese with zucchini noodles, so you’ve stuck to the tradish spiralizing of aforementioned potatoes and zucchini?